zer0mode/CS-MI/gn_install_rapid-guide.md

 Check if _"It works !"_ - run **localhost:8080** in browser.

 Geonetwork-Apache configuration is not required.
-This step is optional, but eventually handy for URL _"beautification"_.
+This step is optional, but eventually handy for URL _"beautification"_ and very recommended in case you are behind the walls of a military base.
 > `sudo cp -a /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/geonetwork.conf`
 >
 > Edit **`geonetwork.conf`** - add in \<Virtualhost\> section